 And so it continued: winning the under-23 Paris-Roubaix as an 18-year-old, and again as a 19-year-old; taking the senior World pursuit titles in the same years; donning the maglia rosa following a comprehensive beating of the opposition in the prologue of the 2012 Giro d’Italia; winning his first professional stage race, the Tour of Dubai, in 2014.

-This perfectly curved career trajectory continued this season with a solid if unspectacular ride at Paris-Roubaix, this time with the big boys – work in progress for Phinney, but an ambition nonetheless.
+This perfectly curved career trajectory continued in 2014 with a solid if unspectacular ride at Paris-Roubaix, this time with the big boys – work in progress for Phinney, but an ambition nonetheless.
 “You learn more each time, but it takes a lot of physical stamina, just to be able to weather all those sectors and make it to a point five hours in where you are capable of making an attack, or following an attack.
 It takes a while to get there.”

-Once there, he still has to work out how to outsmart the likes of Boonen, Cancellara and this year’s winner Niki Terpstra.
+Once there, he still has to work out how to outsmart the likes of Boonen, Cancellara and 2014 winner Niki Terpstra.
 “I don’t really know about that yet.
 For me, it’s about surviving until the point where the race actually happens.
 This was the first year when I was kind of involved in the finale, but I was kind of dangling.
 And then I got a flat.”

 Amstel Gold is another race that catches Phinney’s eye, as does Milan-Sanremo, of course – not as fanciful as it may first appear.
 Even the Ronde is not entirely unrealistic, as “I could go into Flanders a bit lighter and do better.
 I have really dense bones, though, so even at my lightest, I am 82-83kgs.”

 Weight: that perennial bugbear of the professional cyclist.
 His winter body fat scan put him 7.5 per cent and 89kgs, so he is climbing against men 20kgs lighter.
 It’s a big disadvantage to haul up a hill.